Amitgb14/dStatus/README.md

-dStatus is web application to monitor CPU resource on local and remote machine. dStatus contained dServer and dClient.
+dStatus is web application to monitor CPU resource on local and remote machine.

+dStatus contain dServer and dClient.

 ### dServer